-TXT-records will be automatically added to Domains → Domain names → Records.
+TXT-records will be automatically added in Domains → Domain names → Records.

-If domain validation processes cannot be completed successfully during 24 hours since you ordered a certificate, the system will stop trying to issue the certificate.
+If domain validation processes cannot be completed successfully for 24 hours since you ordered a certificate, the system will stop trying to issue the certificate.

 Starting from version 5.147.0 ISPmanager supports wildcard SSL certificates.
 To receive a Wildcard SSL-certificate check the Wildcard box on the order form.